ChicoAyo/ChicoAyo/README.md

 > **Status:** Concluído
 >
-> **Descrição:** Implementação de uma arquitetura de observabilidade focada na resiliência de sistemas distribuídos e na redução drástica do MTTR (Mean Time To Repair).
-O projeto consistiu no design de um pipeline de telemetria utilizando Python e Grafana Loki, permitindo o processamento e a análise de logs estruturados em tempo real.
+> **Descrição:** Implementation of an observability architecture focused on distributed systems resilience and a drastic reduction in MTTR (Mean Time To Repair).
+The project involved designing a telemetry pipeline using Python and Grafana Loki, enabling real-time processing and analysis of structured logs.
 ---

 GitHub Ecosystem Governance via Infrastructure as Code (Terraform)